 Is employee engagement still a valuable metric?
 Scarier yet, was it ever?

-Despite the billions of dollars organisations have invested to “drive” engagement, the best assessments of this fundamental concept haven’t shown much improvement.
-Over the past 18 years, engagement (as tracked by Gallup) increased from 26% to 34%, an average of less than half a point each year.1 Shouldn’t organisations have more to show for all the time and resources spent on increasing this metric?
+Despite the billions of dollars organizations have invested to “drive” engagement, the best assessments of this fundamental concept haven’t shown much improvement.
+Over the past 18 years, engagement (as tracked by Gallup) increased from 26% to 34%, an average of less than half a point each year.1 Shouldn’t organizations have more to show for all the time and resources spent on increasing this metric?

 Skepticism is growing about the utility of measuring engagement.
 While it can gauge employee perception, it doesn’t reveal causation or accurately predict job performance.2

-It’s time organisations rethink whether tracking engagement is the most effective way to improve business results.
+It’s time organizations rethink whether tracking engagement is the most effective way to improve business results.
 Our data suggest there’s a far better factor and predictor of success.
 It’s called great work.

 Microsoft looked at data for two companies to see if high engagement predicted more productivity.
 Using average weekly working hours, it found a strong correlation between engagement scores and longer working hours at the first company, which believed highly engaged employees chose to work longer hours.
 However, when Microsoft looked at employees who worked extremely long hours (those in the 90th percentile), engagement scores dropped.